A convex ear decomposition of the augmented Bergman complex of a matroid: Acknowledgments

 \section{Acknowledgments}

-Luis Ferroni is a member at the Institute for Advanced Study, supported by the Minerva Research Foundation.
-The authors wish to thank Petter Br\"and\'en and Ed Swartz for useful conversations.
+During the early stages of this project, Luis Ferroni was a member at the Institute for Advanced Study, supported by the Minerva Research Foundation.
+The authors wish to thank Petter Br\"and\'en and Ed Swartz for useful conversations, and an anonymous referee for detailed comments that improved the exposition of this paper.

 [1]{$^{#1}$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}